obsidiansystems/ledger-app-tezos/README.md

 tezos-client set ledger high water mark for "ledger://<tz...>/" to <HWM>
 ```

-This will require the correct URL for the Ledger acquired from:
+This will require the correct URL for the Ledger Nano S acquired from:

 ```
 tezos-client list connected ledgers